cmunozmas/salinity-correction-toolbox/README.md

 ## Legacy
-This toolbox is based on the previous code developed at [SOCIB][socib] by Krissy Reeve and John T. Allen.
+This toolbox is based on the previous code developed at SOCIB by Dr Krissy Reeve and Dr John T. Allen.

 ## Copyright